gbv/paia/paia.md

 ## HTTP headers

-Clients SHOULD include an approriate `User-Agent` request header with client name and version.
+Clients SHOULD send an approriate `User-Agent` request header with client name and version.

+Clients MAY send an `Accept-Language` header to indicate preferred languages of textual response fields.
+A PAIA server SHOULD include a `Content-Language` header to indicate the language of textual response fields.

 The HTTP response content type of a PAIA response is a JSON object (HTTP header `Content-Type: application/json`) in UTF8, optionally wrapped as JSONP (HTTP